 Voting process and important dates

-Civic Literacy Presentations
+Civic Literacy Classroom Presentations

 Peer leaders trained in nonpartisan voting education are available to provide interactive civic literacy presentations about voting logistics.
 Presentation length can be adapted to fit the needs of your class or meeting.